 5.6: Change of ownership invalidates the Measurement Certificate but shall not necessitate re-measurement.
 The new owner shall return the original certificate to the National Class Secretary (NCS) with the change of ownership details completed and the new owner's declaration signed.
 The NCS shall send the re-validated Measurement Certificate to the owner.

-5.7: Boats and their equipment shall be measured only by official measurers appointed by: Javelin International or an World Sailing Member National Authority or a National Javelin Class Association.
+5.7: Boats and their equipment shall be measured only by official measurers appointed by: Javelin International or an ISAF Member National Authority or a National Javelin Class Association.
 An official measurer is appointed to carry out certification control and certification.

 6.1: The crew whilst racing shall consist of two persons including the helmsman.